isomerpages/nlb-biblioasia/pages/Books by the National Library of Singapore.md

 <hr>

 #### <a style="text-decoration: none; font-weight: bold;" href="/vol-16/issue-4/jan-mar-2021/stacks" target="_blank">Stories From the Stacks</a>
-<p>A book of football rules in Jawi, a colonial-era compilation of Tamil names and the 19th-century version of a 600-year-old Chinese map showing Temasek are among the items showcased in *Stories from the Stacks*, published by the National Library, Singapore.</p>
+A book of football rules in Jawi, a colonial-era compilation of Tamil names and the 19th-century version of a 600-year-old Chinese map showing Temasek are among the items showcased in *Stories from the Stacks*, published by the National Library, Singapore.
 <img src="/images/Vol-16-issue-4/stacks/StoriesfromtheStacks.png">
 <hr>